mmm/mmm.github.com/cloud/_posts/2012-06-04-juju-at-scale.md

 Ok, so at the end of the day, what did we learn here?

-First off, I'm really proud of the juju team.
 What we did here is the way developing for performance at scale should be done... start with a naive, flexible approach and then spend time and effort obtaining real profiling